Corruption-free exports and financing

 The corruption-free transaction of export business and its financing is of great importance to the Federal Government because it considers this to be a crucial aspect of sustainability.
 Accordingly, the absence of corruption is also a major criterion for a transaction’s eligibility for support.
 In connection with the granting of export credit guarantees, this means that:

 - no export credit guarantees will be provided for transactions which were arranged through corrupt acts

-- If it is subsequently proven that bribery was involved, the Federal Government can invoke relief from liability pursuant to the General Terms and Conditions of cover.
+- in the event that corrupt acts become known after cover has been granted, the Federal Government is released from its liability pursuant to the General Terms and Conditions of cover

-- If indications emerge from this declaration or any other sources that there may have been corruption-related incidents, a detailed examination will be performed in a second step.
-Within the framework of this so-called in-depth examination of corruption-relevant facts, inter alia, in-house measures, processes and structures implemented to prevent and combat bribery will be analysed.
-In addition, a closer look will be taken at the circumstances under which the transaction was concluded and any commission and remuneration payments made will be examined.
+If there is any indication that there may have been corruption-related incidents, either in this anti-corruption declaration or from other sources, an enhanced due diligence will be performed in a second step.
+In the course of this in-depth examination, the Compliance Management System of the company in question (inter alia, in-house measures, processes and structures implemented to prevent and combat bribery) will be analysed on the one hand.
+On the other hand, a closer look will be taken at the circumstances under which the concrete contract underlying the cover was concluded and any indications of corruption will be examined.

 You will find additional information on the subject prevention of corruption under the following links: